gourdonski/mecha-ngx/README.md

 # MechaAngular

-Working on an `ng+` library to make developing apps even easier.
+Working on an Angular 2+ library to make developing apps even easier.

 Currently supports the following features related to the `Http` service: